-Pursuant to the requirements of S Section 17 of the Securities Regulation Code and the e Revised Corporation Code, this report is signed d on behalf of the issuer by the undersigned, the reto duly authorized, in the City of Makati on MAY 1 6 2022.
+Pursuant to the requirements of Section 17 of the Securities Regulation Code and the Revised Corporation Code, this report is signed on behalf of the issuer by the undersigned, thereto duly authorized, in the City of Makati on August 5, 2022.

-IN WITNESS WHEREOF, we have hereunto affixed our signatures and the seal of the Corporation this day of May, 2022 at Makati City.
+IN WITNESS WHEREOF, we have hereunto affixed our signatures and the seal of the Corporation this_day of August, 2022 at Makati City.